It's that time of year again!

 Questions you may have about this recipe

-Q: I don’t have all the essential oils in this recipe – what can I leave out?
+Q: Why two Geraniums?
+I don’t have all the essential oils in this recipe – what can I leave out?

-A: Geranium (Bourbon) essential oil is needed for repelling ticks, Geranium (Egyptian), Lemon Eucalyptus (or Citronella) and Patchouli for bugs.
+A: Geranium (Bourbon) essential oil is needed for repelling ticks, Geranium (Egyptian), Lemon Eucalyptus (or Citronella) and Patchouli for mosquitoes and other bugs.
 I don't suggest leaving anything out unless you don't need to repel ticks, then you can omit Geranium (Bourbon) and increase the amount of the other essential oils.
 You can replace the Patchouli with Texas Cedarwood (Juniperus ashei, Juniperus mexicana).

 Q: You've taught me that water and oils do not mix.
 Why are you breaking your rule for this recipe and not recommending an emulsifier?

 A: Whenever you add essential oils to water to use as a spray, you want to be sure to shakeshakeshake before applying to the skin.
 You can also spray this recipe on your clothing, hat, and socks instead.
-Another option is adding twice as many drops of this polysorbate 20 from amazon as essential oils (or even liquid soap to help disperse the essential oils into the hydrosols.
-I actually did add a whole ounce of Solubol to this recipe, but there was still some essential oil floating on the top.
-I either didn't add enough, or it was not as fresh as it needed to be (I've had it over a year).
+Another option is adding twice as many drops of this polysorbate 20 from amazon as essential oils (or even liquid soap) to help disperse the essential oils into the hydrosols.
+If you use the recipe as given, that would be 280 drops of polysorbate 20.

 Q: Where can I find the hydrosols you use for this recipe?